Discussions over drinks with security, defense, and foreign policy insiders and experts. The original War on the Rocks podcast series.

 Rephonic also pulls the total number of views for each podcast we find a YouTube account for.
 You can access these figures by upgrading your account and looking at a show's social media section.

 Podcast streaming numbers or 'plays' are notoriously tricky to find.
-Fortunately, Rephonic provides estimated listener figures for War on the Rocks and two million other podcasts in our database.
+Fortunately, Rephonic provides estimated listener figures for War on the Rocks and three million other podcasts in our database.

 To check these stats and get a feel for the show's audience size, you'll need to upgrade your account.